 2. Feature testing

-QA specialist ensures that the feature meets specified requirements and do not cause any negative impact on other parts of the system.
+QA testing services ensure that the feature meets specified requirements and do not cause any negative impact on other parts of the system.
 If any issues are detected, quality engineer documents the issue (called 'bug') and addresses it to the development camp.

 Based on QA specialist's recommendations, developer fixes bugs or implements improvements initiated by QA.